 Launched in 1931 by Jindřich Štyrský, Edition 69 consisted of six volumes of erotic literature and

 illustration that followed the path marked out by Louis Aragon's Irene's Cunt and Georges Bataille's Story of

 the Eye.
-Including the first Czech translation of Marquis de Sade's Justine and Pietro Aretino (both
+Including were the first Czech translation of Marquis de Sade's Justine and Pietro Aretino (both

-illustrated by Toyen), three volumes were from contemporary Czech avant-garde artists, and these were all
+illustrated by Toyen), but three volumes were from Czech artists, and these were all

-illustrated by Štyrský himself, who also contributed the text for the last volume of the series.
+illustrated by Štyrský himself, who also contributed the text for the series' final volume.
 Because of

 the censorship laws Štyrský encountered with his illustrations for the first Czech publication of Lautréamont's